-For gorilla the mean individual-pair relative difference is positive, indicating that the species-specific AC has higher sensitivity than the human AC (Table 2).
-Though, comparing the coverage across all individuals, the species-specific AC doesn’t look generally more sensitive than the human (Figure 3).
-GAGE4 shows the highest relative difference in coverage between ACs here, as well as does for chimpanzee.
+For gorilla the mean difference between the species-specific and the human AC coverage is positive, indicating that the species-specific AC has higher sensitivity than the human AC (Table 2).
+Although, comparing the coverage across all individuals, the species-specific AC doesn’t look generally more sensitive than the human (Figure 3).
+GAGE4 shows the highest relative difference in coverage between ACs here, as well as for chimpanzee.

-Because the individual-pair relative difference (species-specific over human) is positive and because species specific ACs are less sensitive to different evolutionary turnover across genes – the forthcoming results analysis is based on the data stemming from executing the method with the species-specific ACs.
+Because the mean difference between the species-specific AC and the human AC coverage is positive and because species-specific ACs are less subjected to evolutionary turnover across genes – the following results are based on the method using the species-specific ACs.

 X chromosome

 For the X chromosome (Figure 4), most genes showed a lower copy number in chimpanzee and gorilla, than in human.
-GAGE4 is the only gene that looks to be non-ampliconic, this in both species.
-The next candidates to be non-ampliconic is CT47A4 (both species) and OPN1LW in chimpanzee.
-None of the other genes in chimpanzee and gorilla show as high copy numbers as in human.
+In both species, GAGE4 seems to be completely absent, except in one individual.
+CT47A4, in both species, and OPN1LW, in chimpanzee, seem to be single copy.
+The other genes seems to have more than one copy, however none of them show as high copy numbers in chimpanzee and gorilla as in human.

 Figure 4: Copy number (normalized coverage) of X-linked genes.
 All individuals for each species.
 Note the differently scaled y-axes across species.
 Horizontal jitter applied.